Bodhith/Health_Badge_Assignment/README.md

 3) Table Pages.
 4) Column filtering.

-Code implemention has to change for
+Code implementation has to change for
 1) Double click on fields to edit it.